Tyrus (wrestler): Television commentary career

 From 2018 to 2019, he was a co-host of the show Un-PC on Fox News's streaming channel, Fox Nation.
 In June 2019, he premiered a new Fox Nation show, Nuff Said.

-Sexual harassment allegation

 In 2019, Un-PC co-host Britt McHenry accused Murdoch of sexual harassment after he allegedly sent her a series of lewd text messages.
 According to Fox News, the matter was investigated and resolved.
 However, on December 10, 2019, McHenry filed a sexual harassment suit against Fox News and Murdoch.
-Subsequently, McHenry claimed that she lost the phone containing text messages she says are central to her claims.
+Subsequently, McHenry claimed that she lost the phone containing text messages she said were central to her claims.
 In July 2021, she voluntarily dismissed the lawsuit and left the Fox network, apparently as part of a legal settlement.

+In June 2023, Tyrus hosted the premiere episode of Fox News Saturday Night, where he served as an interim host throughout the year.